fribaulttristan/CryoGrid_Optimization_Automatization/docs/usage.md

 ### Configure Sensor and Paths
 Before running the script, set the following variables in MATLAB:
 - the sensor ID you want to study
-- path to the PAPROG_Data_set
+- path to the PAPROG_Dataset
-- path to the daily_mean sensor folder
+- path to the daily_mean temperature sensor folder
 - path to the forcing folder
-- path to the CryoGrid Excel file, called CG_single.xlsx in the .../CryoGridCommunity_results/ folder
+- path to the CryoGrid Excel file, called CG_single.xlsx in the .../CryoGridCommunity_results/CG_single/ folder
 - path to the CryoGridCommunity_results/ and CryoGridCommunity_source/folders

 ### Set Optimization Parameters
-And after you have to provide the optimisation informations :
+Now you can set the optimisation informations :
 - season_weights
 - number of iterations
 - step time, > **Note:** Step time should not exceed 1.
 For CryoGrid, the ideal value is 0.25.